sayo-hs/heftia/README.md

 Heftia is the current main focus of the [Sayo Project](https://github.com/sayo-hs).

 ## Documentation
-Examples with explanations can be found in the [docs/examples/](https://github.com/sayo-hs/heftia/tree/master/docs/examples) directory.
+~~Examples with explanations can be found in the [docs/examples/](https://github.com/sayo-hs/heftia/tree/master/docs/examples) directory.~~

+Documents have become outdated.
+Please wait for the documentation for the new version to be written.

 ## Future Plans
 * Benchmarking